 The principles that will allow you to answer the question, at the end of the day, what’s really important to me, the paramedic, in the field, in that moment.
 You may not feel ready, you may not feel like you know enough, but you can understand the principles and day by day you can become an expert clinician.
 Because what you do matters.

-Ross is a dual boarded physician in EMS and emergency medicine.
-He got his start in emergency medicine working as a paramedic for the Denver Health Paramedic Division.
-Following medical school at the University of Washington he completed his residency in Emergency Medicine and his fellowship in Emergency Medical Services at the Denver Health Medical Center.
+I am a dual boarded physician in EMS and emergency medicine.
+I got my start in emergency medicine working as a paramedic for the Denver Health Paramedic Division.
+Following medical school at the University of Washington I completed my residency in Emergency Medicine and my fellowship in Emergency Medical Services at the Denver Health Medical Center.

-Currently he is a practicing emergency medicine physician in southwest Colorado and provides EMS medical direction for multiple agencies in the region.
+Currently I am a practicing emergency medicine physician in southwest Colorado and provide EMS medical direction for multiple agencies in the region.

-Will has worked in EMS for 13 years.
-He caught the bug to be involved in emergency response after working as a wilderness guide in Colorado.
-Most of his career was with the Denver Health Paramedic Division where he spent several years as a Lieutenant.
-He is currently working as a critical care paramedic in North Carolina.
+I have worked in EMS for 13 years.
+I caught the bug to be involved in emergency response after working as a wilderness guide in Colorado.
+Most of my career was with the Denver Health Paramedic Division where I spent several years as a Lieutenant.
+I am currently working as a critical care paramedic in North Carolina.

 Tell us what you love or hate about EMS Cast.
 Or tell us what you want to learn and we’ll make an episode about it.